Banff National Park

 - Winter hazards include avalanches, disorientation, thin ice, hypothermia and frostbite.

 - From November to March, make sure your vehicle is winterized.
-Snow tires, proper clothing, and an emergency kit are recommended.
-Visit 511.alberta.ca for road reports.
+Snow tires are mandatory on some roads.
+Consult the winter driving safety information and visit 511.alberta.ca for road reports.

 - In case of EMERGENCY, call 911 or satellite phone: 403-762-4506.
 Cell phone coverage is not reliable throughout the national park.